Traversio

 )

-By default, compressionPreference is .disabled, legacyAlgorithmOptions is .disabled, automaticRekeyPolicy is .currentProfileDefault, keepalivePolicy is .disabled, and timeoutPolicy is .disabled.
+By default, compressionPreference is .disabled, legacyAlgorithmOptions is .disabled, automaticRekeyPolicy is .currentProfileDefault, keepalivePolicy is .disabled, and timeoutPolicy is .currentProfileDefault.
+The default timeout profile applies a 30-second connection setup limit, allows 120 seconds for host-key trust confirmation, and leaves reply waits unbounded.

 SSHProxyJumpHost uses the same explicit per-hop inputs: